usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

 ---

 There is a multi phase application process.
 Eligible applicants are first invited to submit an application.
-The selection committee selects finalists based on this application to video interview.
-The committee will then identify the top 6 candidates and invite them to the scholarship program.
+The selection committee identifies semi-finalists based on these applications to video interview.
+The committee will then select the top 6 candidates and invite them to the scholarship program.
 If any candidate declines, the committee will invite individuals from the waitlist until 6 scholars are identified.

 {% include anchor.html h="h2" text="Eligibility" %}